 Shabana has now enjoyed successful gallery Exhibits, and also National and International Juried Exhibits.
 Her recent notable exhibits include 21c Museum, Fort Works Art in Texas and her Solo exhibit ‘Journey’ at Argenta Gallery in Little Rock, AR.
 Being a self taught artist, she continues to build her knowledge.
 She added to her art education by attending the University of Arts London, St. Martin’s College.
-Her recent press coverage includes a TV appearance on Emmy nominated TV series ‘NW Arkansas Alive’ (click here to view).
+Press coverage includes a TV appearance on Emmy nominated TV series ‘NW Arkansas Alive’ (click here to view).
 She was also interviewed on the podcast series ‘Amituckeredout’ that highlights ‘South Asian Trail blazers’ (www.amituckeredout.com).
 In 2018 she was nominated under the ‘favorite painter’ category in ‘The Black Apple Awards’ hosted by ‘The Idle Class Magazine’.
 She has appeared in a number of publications, for more details check out her press page.

 “Through my oil paintings, I use my Pakistani heritage and English upbringing to tell a story of change, culture, social & economical impact.
 My work is a recollection of memories as a first generation immigrant in the UK for almost 30 years.
 My figurative and still life realistic paintings, not only convey my journey but also those of generations before, after and alongside me.
 For example, the traditional ‘Dupatta’ (South Asian Scarf) is intertwined in my work, not only to explore vibrant fabrics and textures but also to share a story of how the textiles industry in the UK has impacted Pakistani immigrants throughout the years.